We have expert betting tips for the Melbourne Cup at Flemington on Tuesday, which is the race that stops a nation.

 The Cup brings them all together to enjoy a great race and it’s easily the most money spent on one race in Australia.

-Every bookmaker we recommend has betting on the Melbourne Cup.
+Every bookmaker we recommend has betting on the Melbourne Cup – for more information you can check out our guide on how to bet on the Melbourne Cup.

 Markets open for the Melbourne Cup just hours after the running of the previous edition, so there’s no time lost if punters want to get stuck into the action.